-International Graphite is on track to deliver the first samples of its spheroidised, purified, battery anode materials (BAM) by the end of 2021, with equipment for its research and development facility due to be delivered within months.
+International Graphite is on track to deliver the first samples of its spheroidised, purified, battery anode materials (BAM), with equipment for its research and development facility due to be delivered within months.

 The equipment, consisting of a laboratory ultra high temperature furnace and a spheroidising pilot plant and associated services, will enable our technical and engineering team to refine our BAM production processes, with the aim of providing product samples to potential end user customers for qualification.

-“This equipment allows us to manufacture purified, spheroidised battery anode material for validation by potential technology partners and product end users,” Mr Rinaldi said.
+“This equipment allows us to manufacture purified, spheroidised battery anode material for validation by potential technology partners and product end users,” Mr Hearse said.

 “IG will be one of the first wave of graphite manufacturers supplying high quality anode material to the global battery market and we are looking forward to starting work on this exciting chapter.